ministryofjustice/hmpps-github-actions/docs/workflow-migration.md

 jobs:
 ```

-There will be sufficient parameters to carry out a simple deployment.
+...with sufficient parameters to carry out a simple deployment.

+Each component that can be migrated is detailed below.

 ### Docker Build
 This will either call `build_multiplatform_docker` or `build_docker` with custom parameters.